rgm/read52/29-jeremy-ashkenas.md

 > deal with it."

 And this is a cute little proof, because we all know that computers can be taught to program, yet programming remains an Art.
-So let's see, now that we have Knuth's position, if we can situate where code might fit among other arts.
+Let's see, now that we have Knuth's position, if we can situate where code might fit among other arts.